bunnylin/supersakura/README.md

 repository will have SDL2.

-Get the sources for the SDL2 Pascal headers and moonlibs, and save them in a directory near FPC's other bundled units.
+Get the sources for the SDL2 Pascal headers and moonlibs, and save them in a directory near FPC's other units.
 On Windows, this is probably
 \FPC\units\arch\.
 On Linuxes, it may be under /lib/fpc/version/arch/.
 Alternatively, just dump everything in the SuperSakura source directory.